Almé Z: Breeding career

 Almé had a successful career at stud, which is often compared to that of the champion Thoroughbred stallion, Northern Dancer.
-He first stood at stud as a five year old, serving France from 1971–1974, before standing at Zangersheide from 1975–1985.
+He first stood at stud as a five year old, serving France from 1971 to 1974, before standing at Zangersheide from 1975 to 1985.
 He was then returned to France, where he stood at the Brullemail stud farm until his retirement in 1990, covering 420 mares from across Europe.
 His stud fee during this time, after having proven himself so well, ranged from F14,000 to F20,000.

 During his first 4 years in France, Almé sired the international show jumpers Galoubet, I Love You (2 time World Cup winner), and Jalisco.
 Jalisco B is the father of super star stallion Quidam de Revel, Galoubet A is the father of Quick Star and of the three times World Cup winner Baloubet du Rouet.
 While standing at Zangersheide, his offspring were registered in the Hanoverian stud book, where his blood had great influence, and he also made his way into the Holstein stud books through his sons Ahorn Z, Aloubé Z, Athlet Z, and Alexis Z. His grandson, Quidam de Revel, has also been used in Holstein breeding.

 Alme is the only horse to have sired 2 World Champions and 3 Olympic horses.
 His son, Aerobic, became the top priced horse at the PSI Auktion in Ankum (650,000 DM).

 Almé's one fault, however, is his progeny's predisposition to scrotal hernia, and several sons and grandsons needed a testicle removed.
 The stallion had an operation himself due to a hernia, and became a monorchid in 1984.